 - Create a focal point.
 If you have a fireplace, it’s a natural choice.
 Or you could showcase a nice piece of artwork or even a unique sofa.
 Then let all your other furnishings coordinate with the focal point, rather than fighting with it for attention.
 One focal point in a small room is best.

 - Consider hardwood flooring.
-Hardwood flooring is easy to keep clean and durable.
+Hardwood flooring is durable and easy to keep clean.
 It also adds clean lines to your room and may reflect the sun just a bit to brighten the room.
 Both of these qualities add size to your room.

 - Paint.
 Light wall and/or ceiling paint colors can open up your room.